GokuMohandas/fast-weights/README.md

 NIPS 2016, https://arxiv.org/abs/1610.06258
 ```

+Use fast weights to aid in learning associative tasks and store temporary memories of recent past.
+In a traditional recurrent architecture we have our slow weights which are used to determine the next hidden state and hold long-term memory.
+We introduce the concept of fast weights, in conjunction with the slow weights, in order to account for short-term knowledge.
+These weights are quick to update and decay as they change from the introduction of new hidden states.

 ### Physiological Motivations

 How do we store memories?
 We don't store memories by keeping track of the exact neural activity that occurred at the time of the memory.
 Instead, we try to recreate the neural activity through a set of associative weights which can map to many other memories as well.
 This allows for efficient storage of many memories without storing separate weights for each instance.
 This associative network also allows for associative learning which is the ability to learn the recall the relationship between initially unrelated instances.(1)